ymilky/franzy/README.md

 * Async helpers, examples, particularly with core.async and/or manifold
 * Useful transformations/eductions/transductions/whatever for working with the various data structures to/from Kafka

 Please be aware many problems/issues may be due to Kafka itself or the Java API.
-As such, before submitting issues, please check these issue trackers first.
+As such, before submitting issues, please check the Kafka official issue trackers first.
 If there is a reasonable workaround or solution, please leave a note and link to the underlying issues.

 ## Contact